happybeing/awe/README.md

 ### Tauri + Svelte + Rust
 As well as demonstrating website publishing and viewing, `awe` is a showcase for a cross platform, desktop and mobile application written using Tauri with a Svelte frontend and Rust backend.

-### awe Rust Crate
+### dweb Rust Crate

-In due course `awe` will be published as a Rust library on `crates.io` for those wanting to build versioned website publishing and viewing applications the same approach.
+`awe` relies on [dweb](https://github.com/happybeing/dweb), a Rust library that is being built using code tested first in `awe`. `dweb` aims to go far beyond `awe`, both as a library for developers and as a command line tool.

 ## Usage
 ### Pre-requisites
 To publish a website on the public Autonomi network you will first need to have some Autonomi tokens available in a local wallet.
-These are available free for public testnets details of which are available from the Autonomi [community forum](https://forum.autonomi.community), along with a friendly and helpful community to get you started.
+Visit the Autonomi [community forum](https://forum.autonomi.community) for help with this and other issues.

 ### Publish a website
-`awe publish --website-root <PATH-TO-CONTENT>`
+`awe publish-new --files-root <PATH-TO-CONTENT>`

-The above will attempt to upload and pay for storage of your data and print the xor-url of the website on completion.
+The above will attempt to upload and pay for storage of your data and print the <HISTORY-ADDRESS> of the website on completion.
 If you keep that address you and anyone you share it with can view it by entering it in the `awe` browser address bar.

 To open the `awe` browser, type `awe` without any subcommands.
 Or you can type `awe` followed by the address of the website you wish to view, and if you like you can also specify the version you want:

-`awe <XOR-URL> --website-version <INTEGER-VERSION>`
+`awe <HISTORY-ADDRESS> --website-version <INTEGER-VERSION>`

 Note:
 - type `awe --help` for the full list of commands and